The Most Amazing 88 Contemporary Architects And Their Work

 43. Ma Yansong – The Absolute Towers

 Ma Yansong, born in 1975 is a Chinese architect and founder of MAD architects.
-His ideology comes from the concept that contemporary architecture has no spirit and he want to make buildings that inspire people and are against this concept of today.
+His ideology comes from the concept that contemporary architecture has no spirit and he wants to make buildings that inspire people and are against this concept of today.
 One of his most notable projects is the Absolute Towers, residence with the focus on reducing energy load and giving to its inhabitants as much light as possible.

 44. Massimiliano and Doriana Fuksas – The Shenzhen Bao’an International Airport Terminal 3